 |Thetis trying to escape Peleus|

 The three goddesses, after bathing in the spring of Ida in Crete, appeared before Paris, offering him gifts for favour: Hera offered ruling power and wealth, Athena skill and wisdom; but Aphrodite offered him the love of Helen of Sparta, wife of king Menelaus, the most beautiful woman on earth.
-Perhaps inevitably, the young prince chose to give the apple to Aphrodite, thus setting the scene for the Trojan War.
+Perhaps inevitably, the young prince chose to give the apple to Aphrodite, thus setting the scene for the great Trojan War.

 |The judgement of Paris|

 There are testimonies of human presence around Pelion from prehistorical times.
 The acropolis at Sesklo and Dimini near Volos were inhabited from Neolithic period (5th millenium BC) until the Mycenean era (12th century BC).
 Latest data identify the Mycenean settlement of Dimini with the ancient city of Iolkus.
 Some other ancient settlements around Pelion were Pagasai, Amfanai, Olizon, Neleia, Koropi, Spalauthra, Orminion, Kasthanea, Glafyrai.